-WillisPalmer’s Systemic Family Assessment is a new and innovative service designed to address public law disputes and provide the court with the expert analysis it needs to be able to make final decisions for children in a timely manner.
+WillisPalmer’s Systemic Family Assessment (SFA) is a new and innovative service designed to address public law disputes and provide the court with the expert analysis it needs to be able to make final decisions for children in a timely manner.

 Public law proceedings refer to cases whereby a local authority makes an application to the court for an order to safeguard and protect the welfare of a child.
 The most common orders a local authority will apply for are care order, supervision order, emergency protection order and secure accommodation orders.